The Best MLB All-Star Games Ever

 Long before that moment, though, this was already an outstanding game.

-It started out as a pitcher's duel for the ages.
+It started out as a pitchers' duel for the ages.
 Through the first five innings, the National League's Tom Seaver and Jim Merritt had allowed just two hits while recording five strikeouts.
 Ditto for the American League's Jim Palmer and Sam McDowell, albeit with two walks allowed.
 Carl Yastrzemski was the only starter with a run or an RBI, and that's only because he played the full game and got three of his four hits after the fifth inning.

 The bats finally woke up in the later frames, highlighted by a Brooks Robinson two-run triple in the eighth inning to give the AL a 4-1 lead.
 In the bottom of the ninth, a Dick Dietz leadoff home run sparked a comeback against Catfish Hunter, resulting in extra innings.

-That's when Rose separated Fosse's shoulder with a game-winning collision at the plate.
+That's when Rose separated Fosse's shoulder with a collision at the plate.

 1999: American League 4-1